You can use the functions parse_date_time

 Note that your submission will not be graded or evaluated.
 It is used only to facilitate interaction and to get insight into progress.

-Today, we’ve explored the tsibble packages to work with time series data.
-Tomorrow, we will use this data to with unsupervised learning algorithms.
+Today, we’ve explored the timetk package to work with time series data, and prepared the data for analyses.
+Tomorrow, we will use this prepared data with unsupervised learning algorithms.

 An R script of today’s exercises can be downloaded here